Reading time: 5 minutes

 Eat like a local at independent food trucks and eateries

-While they may be one of the easiest and 'safe' options, you're never going to get a true taste of Hawaii by eating at franchise restaurants.
+While franchise restaurants may be an easy and 'safe' option, you're never going to get a true taste of Hawaii that way.
 Instead, eat like a local at the following eateries:

-- Rainbow Drive In: After more than 50 years in the biz, Rainbow Drive In is one of Oahu's oldest and most famous local eateries.
-Here, diners can enjoy feasting on local Hawaiian delights such as pork cutlets, curry stew and hamburger steak plates.
+- Rainbow Drive In: After more than 60 years in the biz, Rainbow Drive In is one of Oahu’s oldest and most famous local eateries.
+Here, diners can feast on classic Hawaiian plate lunches such as pork cutlets, chili, and hamburger steak.

-- North shore shrimp trucks: On the north head of Oahu, visitors can enjoy sampling the area's world famous shrimp at the various trucks that reside around the shore.
-The pick of the bunch is Giovanni's.
+- North shore shrimp trucks: On the north side of Oahu, visitors can sample the area’s world-famous shrimp at the various trucks along the shore.
+The pick of the bunch is Giovanni’s.
 While the lines can get long, the fresh shrimp is worth the wait.
-However, there are others such as Macky's that still deliver on the wow factor, but boast smaller wait times.
+However, there are others such as Famous Kahuku Shrimp that still deliver on the wow factor but boast smaller wait times.

-- Uncle Bobo's: Just off Kaaawa Beach lies Uncle Bobo's.
-This beachfront eatery specialises in serving up hearty Hawaiian fare to locals and visitors alike.
-Think barbequed meats, chilli plates and even more meaty goodness.
+- Uncle Bobo's: Just off Kaaawa Beach on Oahu’s eastern shore lies Uncle Bobo’s.
+This beachfront eatery serves up hearty Hawaiian fare to locals and visitors alike.
+Think barbequed meats, seared ahi, chicken katsu and other delicious dishes.

 Conduct your own snorkelling excursion

 With its clear waters, abundant marine life and postcard-perfect beaches, Hawaii is a snorkelling-lover's dream.
 However, hopping onboard a tourist-crammed boat can soon turn that dream into a nightmare.
-Thankfully, there's no need to succumb to the tourist tours, as it's incredibly easy to find your own secluded snorkelling spot that has just as much - if not more - appeal.
+Thankfully, it's incredibly easy to find your own secluded snorkelling spot that has just as much - if not more - appeal.

 Take Keawakapu Beach for example.
 This sheltered snorkelling spot can be found on the west side of Big Island, near Kailua Kona.
 The fish here are known to be very comfortable around humans.
 If you're lucky you may also spot sea turtles swimming in the shallows!